 The wood has a canopy of ash and pedunculate oak trees with a varied shrub layer including hazel and field maple.
 There are a number of paths, drainage ditches, streams and a pond.

 Most of the wood is being managed with minimal intervention to encourage the growth of old trees, but coppicing has been re-introduced to some parts to benefit animals and plants which prefer open spaces in woodland.

 The wood is a good example of modified ancient woodland with its 'layers' of canopy, shrub and herbs and, is part of the east Leicestershire ancient woodland complex.
 It has a wonderful show of bluebells in spring.
 The wood also has populations of unusual species such as herb paris, broadleaved helleborine and violet helleborine.
 It has reputedly the most varied fungus flora of any wood in Leicestershire.

 The wood is a breeding place for various common woodland birds and a refuge and feeding place for badgers, foxes, deer and various small mammals.
 A number of first county records of invertebrate species have been made in the wood.

 Why not join one of our teams of volunteers.
-We have regular work parties covering reserves in this area including Great Merrible Wood.
-For more information contact us.
+We have regular work parties covering reserves in this area, including Great Merrible Wood.